 This policy covers complaints of alleged sexual misconduct by University members (student, faculty, and staff).
 Additionally, procedures within this policy will cover complaints of alleged domestic violence, dating violence and stalking by University members (students, faculty and staff).

-All members of the university community are responsible for knowing and understanding the university’s policy prohibiting sexual harassment and misconduct.
+All members of the university community are responsible for knowing and understanding the university’s policy prohibiting sexual misconduct.
 Students who do not understand the policy should contact the Office of Student Development.
 Faculty and staff who do not understand the policy should contact their department chair or supervisor or the Office of Human Resources.
 Department chairs or supervisors who need assistance in understanding, interpreting, or applying the policy should contact the Director of Human Resources.

-In the event that a member of the faculty or staff learns of sexual harassment or a sexual misconduct complaint, written or unwritten, that faculty or staff member is required to notify the Title IX Coordinator.
+In the event that a member of the faculty or staff learns of a sexual misconduct complaint, written or unwritten, that faculty or staff member is required to notify the Title IX Coordinator.
 Supervisors have a special responsibility for monitoring adherence to this policy.
 Supervisors are expected to model good behavior and to act promptly to correct any harassing behavior to ensure there is not reprisal.

 Coercion - Unreasonable pressure or persuasion, duress, cajoling and/or compulsion to engage in unwanted sexual activity.
 Can be confused with romance or seduction but can be identified by the following factors: intensity, frequency, duration and/or isolation.